 I personally feel having a well organized classroom and system in place reduces stress.
 Do what works best for you and your classroom.
 As I have changed grade level this has somewhat changed for me.
 5th grade has a ton of content and specific skills students need to master before heading to middle school.
 So I have had to adapt my systems.

 What type of classroom behavior system and go along with your classroom management techniques do you have in place?
 What consequences happen when a student doesn't meet your classroom expectations?
 I don't recommend having too many consequences for students, for it may be too difficult for them to remember.
 Also, make sure the consequence fits the crime so to speak.
 However, it's important to give warnings and allow your behavior system that leads up to bigger, heavier consequences.
 Here is the classroom behavior plan I implement in my classroom.
 I called it the Clipboard System.

+Morning meetings are where it's at!
 So, have you considered having Class Meetings with students?
+Morning meeting time is a game changer.
+This provides a unique opportunity to build relationships with students, work on social emotional skills, and set students up for success.
 Class meetings are very important and your students will be sure to love.
 Morning meetings or class meetings is something I recently started implementing because I needed a specific time every day to build relationships with my students.
 A meeting type activity can provide an opportunity to talk with your class and really focus on building those meaningful relationships that are so important.
 Take the time to invest in your students and it will pay off tremendously.
 This is the best tool to add to your classroom management techniques toolbox.

 Do you give your students brain breaks?
 Have you ever worked on something that required a lot of brainpower?
 As a result, you just felt wiped out afterward?
 Our students feel the same way.
 Remember to allow them time to stretch, grab a sip of water, and time to move around.
 So, if you are looking for brain breaks to implement using technology, check out GoNoodle.